rd--/blksc3/md/setup.md

 ## Caveats

-The blksc3 layout is fixed, however there is a menu to select layouts for various display sizes.
+The blksc3 layout is fixed, however the default size is proprtional to the viewport and there is a menu to select layouts for various display sizes.

 ## Credits